GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 1. Try with a graph results.
 Upload the JSON file with results from graph query `/Downloads/mslearn-pg-ai/Setup/Data`, The file should be already uploaded in your VM.
 Try any query to test the limits of the application.

-1. After running the scripts, compare the results of the vector search and the reranker query.
+1. After see all 3 results, you can compare the results of the vector search, reranker query and Graph RAG.

 1. Consider the following aspects while comparing the results:
     - Accuracy: Which query returns more relevant results?